Waterfall vs Agile: Which methodology to choose for project management?

 What is Waterfall methodology ?

-Waterfall is a sequential methodology based on a clearly defined scope that centers on the collection of preliminary requirements and then follows a set order.
+The Waterfall model is a sequential methodology based on a clearly defined scope that centers on the collection of preliminary requirements and then follows a set order.

-This means that when each of the Waterfall steps is successfully completed, the team moves on to the following step.
+This means that when each of the Waterfall steps is successfully completed, the team members move on to the following step.

 The more strict, linear nature of the Waterfall methodology makes it the perfect choice for simple, specific activities.